JEK58/Task-Setting---Step-by-Step/Task-Setting.md

 ### The task committee process

 There should be three experts on the task committee to ensure diversity of options, risk analysis and a compromise framework for discussion.
-The meet director should be available in an advising role but should not be a member of the committee.
-Together with a Safety Committee, consisting of another two pilots, the Meet Director reviews the task prepared by the Task Committee.
-They return tips, ideas and concerns to the Task Committee for evaluation.
-The Task Committee adjusts the task and releases it for another check.
+The meet director should be available in an advisory role, but should not be a member of the committee.
+Together with a safety committee of two other pilots, the meet director reviews the task prepared by the task committee.
+They pass on tips, ideas and concerns to the task committee for evaluation.
+The task committee adjusts the task and releases it for further review.
 This process continues until agreement is reached.

 <img width="813" alt="Screenshot 2023-10-11 at 16 13 57" src="https://user-images.githubusercontent.com/35194489/274304292-f61997a2-1e08-48d5-beee-8d52f39ca7cd.png">